Vancouver CelticFest is a Celtic festival over St. Patrick’s Day week that usually includes concerts, whisky tastings, live music and street parties.

 At the Celtic Village in past years there was live music, dancing, food vendors and all sorts of street market stalls and things to see.
 It was also free (unless you arrived after 7 pm in which case there was a $10 fee).

 For more information on the weekend event in past years, click Celtic Village.

 CelticFest at the Blarney Stone

-- Monday, March 12th (2018) – Irish Appreciation Night features an hour of complimentary appetizers, two hours of Irish beverage sampling and live music between 6 and 11 pm.
-Free admission with advanced registration.
+- Friday, March 15th (2019) – Irish Appreciation Night features an hour of complimentary appetizers, two hours of Irish beverage sampling and live music between 6 and 8 pm.
+Admission is free with advanced registration.

-For more information on the St. Patrick’s Weekend street party from last year at Robson Square, click Celtic Village 2017.
+For more information about the St. Patrick’s Weekend street party from a few years ago at Robson Square, click Celtic Village 2017.